CollinsWanjau/alx-system_engineering-devops/command_line_for_the_win/README.md

 #### level 11:
-* A symbolic link is a type of file that is a reference to another file.
+* <b>A symbolic link is a type of file that is a reference to another file.
-Create a symbolic link named take-the-command-challenge that points to the file tmp/files/take-the-command-challenge.
+Create a symbolic link named take-the-command-challenge that points to the file tmp/files/take-the-command-challenge</b>.

 *  <p>You can use the command 'ln -s' to create a symbolic link.This is a special type of file that points to another file or dir.